talrejaarvin/first-project/README.md

 # First Project
-This is my first git repository.
+This is my first Git Repository.